paulscottrobson/rp2350-modules/modules/graphics/documents/graphics.md

 Graphics commands work on a sequence of coordinates, as previous commands are tracked.
 So, for example, to draw a filled triangle, you would Move to one point, move to a second point, and draw to the third point.
 If you follow this with another triangle draw command, it will use the second, third and the newest point.

+## Changes from Standards

+Printer commands (1,2,3) Beep (7), Page Mode (14,15) are not implemented and won't be.
+19 (Redefine logical colour) is not used because there is at the time of writing no palette.

 ## Functions

 These are fairly straightforward ; VDUInitialise() does the set up, defaulting to 640x480 mode.
 VDUWrite() VDUWriteWord()  and VDUWriteString() send data to the graphics system.

 VDUPlotCommand() VDUSetGraphicsColour() are convenient shorthands.

-VDUReadPixel() reads a pixel on the display, VDUScrollRect() scrolls a rectangular area of the display, and VDUGetTextCursor() reads the current text cursor position.
+VDUReadPixel() reads a pixel on the display, VDUScrollRect() scrolls a rectangular area of the display, and VDUGetTextCursor()/VDUSetTextCursor() read and write the current text cursor position.

 ## Revision